orbitalquark/textadept/doc/04_WorkingWithFiles.md

 #### Line Endings

-Line endings, commonly known as end-of-line (EOL) markers, are set based on the current platform for new files.
+Line endings, commonly known as end-of-line (EOL) markers, are set for new files based on the current platform.
 On Windows, CRLF ("\r\n") is used.
 Otherwise, LF ("\n") is.
 This can be changed manually using the "Buffer -> EOL Mode" menu.
 Unlike indentation settings, switching EOL modes converts all existing EOLs automatically.
 Textadept attempts to auto-detect the EOL mode of opened files